-Anyone who has ever flown on an airplane is all too familiar with the cramped seating, small windows, lack of fresh air, noisy engines and generally uncomfortable conditions that today’s aircraft all seem afflicted with.
+Anyone who has ever flown on an airplane is all too familiar with the cramped seating, small windows, lack of fresh air, noisy engines, and generally uncomfortable conditions that today’s aircraft all seem afflicted with.

-While traveling by airplane is certainly a somewhat efficient means of transportation it is not always the most comfortable method of getting from point A to point B. Well I am pleased to report that there is a new day dawning in the world of aviation and the new sheriff in town is called the Boeing 787 Dreamliner.
+While traveling by airplane is certainly a somewhat efficient means of transportation it is not always the most comfortable method of getting from point A to point B. Well, I am pleased to report that there is a new day dawning in the world of aviation and the new sheriff in town is called the Boeing 787 Dreamliner.
 Designed to revolutionize the air travel experience, Boeing has literally bet the farm on the success of this newly designed, state of the art airliner that is just now entering service.

 What Makes the 787 Different?

 So what is the Dreamliner and what makes it so special?
-For starters the 787 Dreamliner is the newest airliner to be entered into service by the Boeing Aircraft Company.
+For starters, the 787 Dreamliner is the newest airliner to be entered into service by the Boeing Aircraft Company.
 The Dreamliner has incorporated breakthrough technologies into this airplane designed to improve the passenger experience while significantly lowering operating costs.
 How did they do it?
 The biggest change in this airplane comes in the material used to construct the fuselage.
-Where other airplanes use aluminum sheet metal to form the skin of the airplane, Boeing engineers developed a way to use a light weight composite material.
+Where other airplanes use aluminum sheet metal to form the skin of the airplane, Boeing engineers developed a way to use a lightweight composite material.
 This allows for sections of the fuselage to be made in one-piece barrel sections, which eliminates the need for thousands of rivets used to assemble the old aluminum sheets.
 The one-piece barrel sections are then fitted together to form the entire fuselage.
-Using this composite material and eliminating the use of sheet metal and rivets has resulted in a huge weight savings for the airplane.
+Using this composite material and eliminating the use of sheet metal and rivets has resulted in huge weight savings for the airplane.

 In order to achieve the goal of a 20 percent reduction in fuel consumption Boeing reached out to engine manufactures General Electric and Rolls Royce.
 Both companies responded with new engines; the GE GEnx and the RR Trent 1000.
 Both engines offer a significant reduction in fuel consumption as well as a reduction in noise.
 In addition, the use of composite materials has been extended into the engine design with the development of composite fan blades.